 Geography is taught once a term for a period of 6 - 8 weeks, which corresponds to 6 - 8 hours.
 The curriculum is sequenced so that pupils can build on prior learning.
 In EYFS, children look at aerial photos of our school.
 In KS1, they explore the local area, looking for human and physical geography.
 In KS2, pupils learn about Manchester, including the physical and human geography, and how it has impacted other places in the world.
 They learn to locate Manchester’s position in the world and the country using 4-grid and 8-grid maps.

-- The knowledge organisers will include the following key knowledge; locational knowledge, place knowledge, map skills, human and physical geography, vocabulary and fieldwork.
+Learning is supported with high quality, non-fiction texts and knowledge organisers, which outline the key concepts children must master: locational knowledge; place knowledge; map skills, human and physical geography, vocabulary and fieldwork.

-- Children have many different experiences in Geography including fieldwork studies of the local and surrounding area which will make them ready for the next stage of their education.
+In Geography, children have the chance to conduct fieldwork studies of the local and surrounding areas, preparing them for the next stage of their education.

 Visit these websites to learn more about Geography!